7 Tips on How to Improve Your Accent in a Foreign Langauge

 2. Teach your mouth and tongue the right moves

 Once you’re able to distinguish the basic phonemes of your target language, it’s advisable to immediately start learning the International Phonetic Alphabet (IPA).
-Any dictionary for any language

 This is a systematic method of phonetic notation that makes reading foreign words much easier because every sound has its own character.
 This can be learned through IPA charts and apps.
 The IPA Phonetics app is very beneficial because it allows you to hear the sound of each letter and it shows you a close-up video of the mouth and lips—not only can you hear the sound, but you can see how the sound is made.
 Both of these are very important to getting the correct accent.